TomasVotruba/tomasvotruba.com/resources/posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 ---
 id: 46
-title: "How to Write Custom Sniff for Code Sniffer 3.3"
+title: "How to Write Custom Sniff for Code&nbsp;Sniffer 3+"
 perex: |
     When I give talks about coding standards, I ask people 2 questions: do you use coding standards?
 Do you write your own sniffs?
 On average, above 50 % uses it, but only 1-2 people wrote their own sniff.